 - g.
-Clinicians across Canada were engaged through several workshop opportunities for further insights and constructive feedback on the guidelines. - An expert review panel was recruited to provide further insights and constructive feedback for clarity and content. - The final guidelines recommendations were approved by the Working Group following an interactive process to reach agreement and a subsequent vote.
+Clinicians across Canada were engaged through several workshop opportunities for further insights and constructive feedback on the guidelines. - h.
+An expert review panel was recruited to provide further insights and constructive feedback for clarity and content.

 Prevention

 Universal prevention focuses on the general public or a whole population group regardless of risk status.
 Selective prevention targets individuals or subgroups that are at higher risk of developing a disorder than average individuals or subgroups.
 A third category called indicated prevention targets people who have early symptoms.
 There is limited evidence regarding successful interventions for universal prevention of social isolation and loneliness, although there is currently a growing and hopeful emphasis on promoting social connection.
 In these guidelines, indicated prevention approaches are included within the Interventions section.
 Our recommendations in this section focus on knowledge of risk factors, the need for education and training and the role of HCSSPs as agents of change.